 I have been fascinated by the floor tiling pattern in the picture up, since I discovered it a few years ago.
 The original picture was taken on the ground floor of the FONCIM D building (1933) at the corner of Jian Guo lu and Gao An lu.
 The building was designed by the firm Leonard, Vesseyre & Kruze (or LVK) (See post ” Shanghai Art Deco master” for more details or my article, in French, in Lepetitjournal.com Shanghai edition).
 The firm was highly creative and the building was designed for their largest client, the FONCIM real estate investment firm, so I first assumed it was unique.

 The only other similar pattern I found was in a villa on Yong Jia Lu, a few hundred meters from the FONCIM building.
 The area was built by the LVK firm (Leonard and Vesseyre’s personal homes are nearly opposite from this building), including this one, probably from the mid 30’s.
 The tiling shape is slightly different, with the beige stripe wider, but still very similar.
 This was the only place were I saw this pattern until a recent trip.
+A later found a similar pattern with different colors in a building on Hunan Lu (see post more on tile patterns).

 Having diner in Paris a few days ago, I realized that the early 1900’s building had been extended by an Art Deco part with the tiling on the picture right.
 It took a while to retrieve the Shanghai picture, but when confronting both, the similarity was striking.
 So the Shanghai Art Deco pattern was probably not the invention of LVK, but probably imported from France.
 Looking for more about this pattern, I received a big help from my friends of the France Art Deco Facebook group (https://www.facebook.com/groups/franceartdeco).